Advancing the Arts & Sciences: A Strategic Vision for Trinity College

 Foster Diversity as a Basis for Innovation & Excellence

 Trinity College of Arts & Sciences has clearly and consistently articulated its deep commitment to diversity as a central tenet for new ideas and creativity.
 To be a truly educated person, one must embrace and practice an appreciation for different disciplines, thought processes, modes of expression, backgrounds, and histories – in other words, engagement with the full range of knowledge and human experiences.
 We seek to develop not just an inclusive environment for faculty, students, and staff, but a collaborative community that promotes a “culture of belonging,” so that diverse perspectives not only provide value but are publicly recognized for the value they add.

-Our three themes of excellence, leadership, and diversity may amount to what seems like a tall order.
-But they are actually all interrelated under the category of advancing the Trinity College of Arts & Sciences to that next level of exceptional achievement.
+Our three themes of excellence, leadership, and diversity are all interrelated under the category of advancing the Trinity College of Arts & Sciences to that next level of exceptional achievement.
 We can’t be excellent without distinguished faculty who advance the frontiers of knowledge through research.
 We can’t be excellent without shaping the next generation of graduate and undergraduate students so that they will have satisfying and productive lives.
 We can’t be excellent without the strong leadership and mentoring of visionary chairs or without faculty successful and satisfied at each stage of their academic careers.
 And finally, we can’t be excellent without incorporating and celebrating the full range of disciplines, histories, backgrounds, and life experiences.
-It is, after all, finally about increasing our trajectory of excellence and being the best College we can possibly be.
+It is, after all, finally about increasing our trajectory of excellence and being the best college we can possibly be.
 This work is ongoing and never finished.